TomasCharvat1/UNIX-course/README.md

 <$IN awk '{if($0 ~ /INDEL/) print "INDEL"; else print "SNP"}' >cleartype.tsv
 paste clearmain.tsv cleardp.tsv cleartype.tsv >all9.tsv
 ```
-Such prepared table can be used for majority (if not all) of the final exercises.
+Such prepared table can be used to solve more of the final exercises.
+For our purposes are some features of the table redundant.

 ### *Extra - Extracting relevant data and creating a new data frame just for chr 1*